nuhuamin99/alx-low_level_programming/README.md

-This is My README file for project 'hello_world'
+This is My README file for 'low_level_programing_directory'